 Restart your system to boot from the Windows Vista setup disk and perform standard OS installation steps.
-When a screen similar to that below appears, select Load Driver.
-(Figure 3).
+When a screen similar to that below appears, select Load Driver (Figure 4).

-Specify the location where the driver is saved, such as your floppy disk or USB flash drive (Figure 4).
-For users using a SATA optical drive, be sure to copy the driver files from the motherboard driver disk to a USB flash drive before installing Windows Vista (go to the BootDrv folder and save the whole iMSM foler to the USB flash drive).
+Insert the motherboard driver disk (Method A) or the floppy disk/USB flash drive that contains the driver (Method B), then specify the location of the driver (Figure 5).
+Note: For users using a SATA optical drive, be sure to copy the driver files from the motherboard driver disk to a USB flash drive before installing Windows Vista (go to the BootDrv folder and save the whole iMSM foler to the USB flash drive).
 Then use Method B to load the driver.